eccentricdevotion/TARDIS/time-travel.md

 # Travelling

-You can time travel in the TARDIS by using the controls on the TARDIS console.
+You can time travel in the TARDIS by using the controls on the TARDIS console, or if you have the permission `tardis.fly` you can fly the TARDIS exterior - see [Flying the TARDIS](flying.html)

 ### Repeaters